Where are we in audio deepfake detection? A systematic analysis over generative and detection models: Introduction

 To address the aforementioned research gap and explore the strengths and limitations of existing AI-synthesized audio detection methods, especially those with increasingly advanced TTS models, we present a \underline{s}ynthetic AI-Audi\underline{o} Detectio\underline{n} Fr\underline{a}mework and Benchma\underline{r}k, coined as SONAR.
 This framework aims to provide a comprehensive evaluation for distinguishing state-of-the-art AI-synthesized auditory content.
 Our study benchmarks the state-of-the-art fake audio detection models using a newly collected fake audio dataset that includes a variety of synthetic speech audios sourced from diverse cutting-edge TTS providers and TTS models.
 We further investigate the potential of enhancing the generalization capabilities of these detection models from different perspectives.
 The main contributions of our work can be summarized as follows.

 \begin{itemize} \item We introduce a novel evaluation dataset specifically designed for audio deepfake detection.
 This dataset is sourced from 9 diverse audio synthesis platforms, including those from leading TTS service providers and state-of-the-art TTS models.
 To the best of our knowledge, this dataset is by far the largest collection of fake audio generated by the latest TTS models. \item SONAR is the first comprehensive framework to benchmark AI-audio detection uniformly across advanced TTS models.
 It covers 5 state-of-the-art traditional and 6 foundation-model-based audio deepfake detection models. \item Leveraging SONAR, we conduct extensive experiments to analyze the generalizability limitations of current detection methods.
 Our findings reveal that foundation models demonstrate stronger generalization capabilities than traditional models.
-We further explore factors that may contribute to this improved generalization, such as model size and the scale and quality of pre-training data. \item We further explore the potential of few-shot fine-tuning to enhance the generalization of detection models.
+We further explore factors that may contribute to this improved generalization, such as model size and the scale and quality of pre-training data. \item Our evaluation of the generalization across languages suggests that speech foundation models demonstrate robust cross-lingual generalization capabilities, maintaining strong performance across diverse languages despite being fine-tuned solely on English speech data.
+This finding also suggests that the primary challenges in audio deepfake detection are more closely tied to the realism and quality of synthetic audio rather than language-specific characteristics. \item We further explore the potential of few-shot fine-tuning to enhance the generalization of detection models.
 Our empirical results demonstrate the effectiveness and efficiency of this approach, highlighting its potential for tailored applications, such as personalized detection systems for specific entities or individuals.

 \end{itemize}